secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 _Possible actions_

-- _changeWorkflowState to `Draft`_
+- `setWkfStateDraft`
-  - change workflow state to "Approved"
+  - set workflow state of the advisory to `Draft`
-- _changeWorkflowState to "Review"_
+- `setWkfStateApproved`
-  -  set workflow state of the advisory "Approved", Set version (see below)
+  - set workflow state of the advisory to `Approved`
+  - set version as described below
 - _add and change comments and answers_
-  - create/update comment/answer for an advisory
+  - `addComment`, `readComment`, `addAnswer`, `readAnswer`

-A prerelease version number is assigned during the status transition to approved.
+A prerelease version number is assigned during the status transition to `Approved`.
-If the previous version was < 1.0.0, the new version is 1.0.0-1.
+If the previous version was `< 1.0.0`, the new version is `1.0.0-1`.
-If the previous version was >= 1.0.0, a distinction is made between whether the previous version was already a prerelease version or not.
+If the previous version was `>= 1.0.0`, a distinction is made between whether the previous version was already a prerelease version or not.
-If yes, the prerelease counter will be increased by 1, if not, the prerelease counter is set to 1.
+If yes, the prerelease counter will be increased by `1`, if not, the prerelease counter is set to `1`.

 #### Workflow State: Approved